Home

 This summer the group have had the opportunity to join expert Chris Dee on local bird ringing rounds.
 They learned about how birds are caught using mist nets, ringed and released as well as all of the intricate measurements and details taken for each bird.
 Seeing these special creatures up close really highlights their beauty and importance!
 Species ringed included Blue Tits, Green Finch, Great Spotted Woodpecker, Wren, Gold Crest, Siskin and more.

 Earlier on in the year the group visited the woods with Chris and practiced nest box surveys learning how each nest is recorded with a different abbreviation for different levels of nest builds.
-They learnt about how the addition of nest boxes in a woodland can make a big different to birds survival rate, especially those travelling from afar like the Pied Flycatcher.
+They learnt about how the addition of nest boxes in a woodland can make a big different to birds survival rate, especially those traveling from afar like the Pied Flycatcher.
 Plus seeing the tiny Blue Tit eggs for the first time was super special!

 Plant ID Workshop at Woolacombe